 Explained: Twitter loses legal shield, named in FIR for 'misleading' content

 Twitter has lost its "safe harbour" immunity in India over its failure to appoint statutory officers, as required by the government's new IT rules.
-This means Twitter and its top executives will now be liable for all the content on its platform that is considered unlawful or 'inflammatory' in nature.
+This means Twitter and its top executives will now be open to legal action for content on its platform that is considered unlawful in nature.

-"The company had been given extra time to comply with the guidelines, but it has failed to fall in line with the new IT Rules despite our repeated indulgence, including an extension.
-With this, Twitter has lost its safe harbour protection, and now stands exposed to action under the IPC for any third-party unlawful content," TOI reported a government source saying.

 We reached out to Twitter and were told that it has appointed an interim Chief Compliance Officer in India and that the details of it will soon be shared with the IT ministry.